 8. Check the airlock until bubbles have ceased (if using a hydrometer when gravity remains constant).

-9. Transfer to Bottles or a Barrel and add sugar for secondary fermentation
+10. Transfer to Bottles or a Barrel and add sugar for secondary fermentation

 Drink and enjoy.

 2. Extract - Grain and Hops

 The grain and hop method uses the same basic techniques as packs; however, you prepare the wort from ingredients instead of using a concentrate.